OpenIdentityPlatform/OpenIDM/openidm-samples/sample2c/src/main/resources/README.md

 This sample is the same as sample 2b except that it focuses on one special attribute, ldapGroups, which is used to synchronize LDAP group membership.

-Unlike sample 2, this sample sync.json configuration contains two mappings from OpenDJ to OpenIDM and back.
+Unlike the sync-with-ldap sample, this sample sync.json configuration contains two mappings from OpenDJ to OpenIDM and back.
 The number of attributes mapped are limited.
 The sample contains a schedule configuration which can be used to schedule reconciliation.